baruuum/relabelKL/README.md

 The `relabelKL` package is simply a `C++` implementation of Stephen's relabeling algorithm.
 It is implemented using the [Armadillo library](http://arma.sourceforge.net/) and sourced via the `RcppArmadillo` package.
 If available, the functions provided will use OpenMP to run parts of the code in parallel.

-_Note: If your machine has uses an old version of clang with no support for OpenMP, the installation of the package might fail._
+_Note: If your machine uses an old version of clang with no support for OpenMP, you might have difficulties in installing the package._

 ## How to use the package